-Hadith confirm that in the Prophet’s masjid women prayed salah regularly, attended Jum’ah Prayer, made optional prayer (nawafil) in the masjid, performed i’tikaf in the masjid during Ramadan, met in the masjid, and even brought their children for salah.
+There are many Ahadith confirming that in the Prophet’s masjid, women prayed salah regularly, attended Jum’ah Prayer, prayed optional prayers (nawafil) in the masjid, performed i’tikaf in the masjid during Ramadan, met in the masjid, and even brought their children for salah.

 - Al-Bukhari and Muslim.
 “Allow the women to attend the masjid at night.”
 Ibn Hajar in Fath al-Bari commented, “His statement ‘at night’ is an indication that they did not prevent them during the daytime” (2:67).